 Handover arrangements at start/end of day – Most pupils arrive on LA transport.
 Clear procedures are in place for Key staff to receive children from buses and escort them to the playground where class staff supervise until the bell rings.
-Children arriving with parents are handed over to class staff at the gate .
+Children arriving with parents are handed over to class staff.
 At the end of the day children leave school in bus groups with school staff and a bus escort.
 Necessary information is passed on to bus escorts and staff ensure children are settled and safe to go home.
 The car park is barrier operated and access is essentially for school staff.
 It can also be opened by reception staff when necessary.

 Supervision at break and lunchtimes – EYFS have a separate playtime supervised by class staff .
 All other classes have playtime outside together supervised by teaching staff.
 Other staff are available for indoor supervision where necessary.
 Different arrangements are made depending on an individual pupil’s or a full class’ needs.
 At lunchtime children are supervised in the dining room by a senior staff member and class staff who sit with them at the table.
 All classes play together outside at lunchtime supervised by teachers and class staff.
 Some children may need to be inside and class staff are available for toileting and first aid.